 School Culture is a “hot button” topic in education today.
 I heard of unwavering and unhappy teachers when I began teaching and coaching.
 The typical response from others was usually stay away from him or her, they will drag you down.
 So I did.
 I worked in isolation for those the first 6-7 years.
 Don’t get me wrong- I did my job and worked extremely hard at it.
 I was cordial with my colleagues, but I worked in isolation with the exception of my supervisors and coaches I worked with.

 That was the model in education 15 years ago (at least where I was teaching).
-In 2006, I went to a district that was different.
+In 2011, I went to a district that was different.
 This district had a leadership team at each level.
-Those teams provided clarity, occasional conflict, trust, and committed tea.
+Those teams provided clarity, occasional conflict, trust, and committed teammates.

 Cohesion among school leadership teams leads to a better school Culture.
 I have in worked in both isolation districts and team oriented districts.
 I know that I would never go back to an isolation situation as an educator.
 Team oriented districts allow for the following:

 By building a cohesive leadership team you can build the aforementioned characteristics and grow your school or team.